kavixiu/courseware-lms-content/contribution_guide/training_video.md

 <br>

 ### Step 2.
-Write your video script as a markdown file, following the example below:
+Write your video script as a markdown file, following the outline below:

 Order | Section | Description | Length | Narration
 ----- | ------- | ----------- | ------ | -------